 If you are moving to France to join a relative or spouse, you can apply for a French family reunification visa.

-If you have family in France, you can apply for a French family reunification visa to join a relative or partner living in France, provided you fulfil certain permit conditions.
+If you have family in France, you can apply for a French family reunification visa to join a relative or partner living in France, provided you fulfill certain permit conditions.
 These will depend on a number of factors, such as nationality, the type of French permit your relative has, and how long he or she has been living there.

 If you are a citizen of the EU/EEA or Switzerland, you are free to come to France without any visa.
 Read our guide for EU/EEA/Swiss nationals moving to France.

 This guide to getting a French visa to join a relative or partner in France includes:

 - Special status for families of certain occupations

 If you have a relative who is a EU/EEA/Swiss citizen living in France, you are allowed to join them even if you are not from one of those countries yourself.

 You can get a tourist visa valid for up to 90 days, free of charge, if you apply to the embassy/consulate with a marriage certificate (if applicable), proof of your spouse’s nationality and a travel itinerary.
 To stay for longer than 90 days, you will have to apply for a family reunification visa (see below).